KevinLiLu/ColonyExplorer/general-store/README.md

 The current datastore implementation uses a MongoDB database deployed in an AWS EC2 instance.
 MongoDB is used for the datastore due to it's JSON-like structure which makes it straightforward to understand.
 A full scalable production blockchain explorer application would leverage multiple datastores for different functionalities.

+Details about MongoDB concepts can be read at https://docs.mongodb.com/manual/core/databases-and-collections/.

 # Collections
 We use a single database `data` and utilize multiple collections for different data.